-Demonstrates SRM (Explain) CI ☐ ☐ You managed all the resources (both on-board the aircraft and from outside sources) available to you (prior and during flight) to ensure that the successful outcome of the flight was never in doubt. ☐ You programmed and utilized the appropriate and useful modes of cockpit automation to ensure successful completion of the training scenario.
-You prioritized and selected the appropriate course of action to ensure successful completion of the training scenario.
-During low and high work loads you evaluated your course o action and identified resources you could use to reduce your risk.
-115%.
-Radio Communications (Practice) C I ☐ ☐ During the flight, you recognized clearances from ATC and practiced the appropriate actions when those clearances were unclear. ☐ ☐ You established and maintained proper communication with ATC, tower or UNICOM ☐ ☐ You acquired communication and navigation frequencies using both your GPS and the MFD.
+Demonstrates SRM (Explain)

+- C I - You managed all the resources (both on-board the aircraft and from outside sources) available to you (prior and during flight) to ensure that the successful outcome of the flight was never in doubt. - You programmed and utilized the appropriate and useful modes of cockpit automation to ensure successful completion of the training scenario. - You prioritized and selected the appropriate course of action to ensure successful completion of the training scenario. - During low and high work loads you evaluated your course of action and identified resources you could use to reduce your risk.

+Radio Communications (Practice)

+- CΙ - During the flight, you recognized clearances from ATC and practiced the appropriate actions when those clearances were unclear. - You established and maintained proper communication with ATC, tower or UNICOM - You acquired communication and navigation frequencies using both your GPS and the MFD.

-Avionio C I cs Usage (Practice) You used the electronic checklists and other available information on MFD during the appropriate phase of flight.
+Av C ionic I es Usage (Practice) You used the electronic checklists and other available information on MFD during the appropriate phase of flight.
 You used the CMAX airport plan view appropriately to reduce runway incursions.
 You entered the destination airport into the GPS.
 You utilized the autopilot or flight director (FD) as appropriate for climbs, descents, altitude hold, and course guidance.
-Demor nstrates Proper Decision Making Process (Explain) During the scenarios you identified situations as they arose.
+De C mon strates Proper Decision Making Process (Explain) During the scenarios you identified situations as they arose.
 During the scenarios you effectively assessed the alternatives you had and implemented the most appropriate course of action.
 During the scenarios, you continued to evaluate your decisions and identify additional risk.
-Preparation (Practice) You properly acquired, interpreted and briefed the instructor on the current weather information for the route of flight.
+Preflig jht P Preparation (Practice) Preflig C I I I You properly acquired, interpreted and briefed the instructor on the current weather information for the route of flight.
+You determined you have enough fuel to safely make the Int P You properly acquired, interpreted and briefed the instructor on the current weather information for the route of flight.
 You determined you have enough fuel to safely make the flight.
+You are familiar with the CG limits of your aircraft and have Int P You properly acquired, interpreted and briefed the instructor on the current weather information for the route of flight.
+You determined you have enough fuel to safely make the flight.
 You are familiar with the CG limits of your aircraft and have determined the CG is within aircraft limitations.
+You identified the risks of this flight and you related your You properly acquired, interpreted and briefed the instructor on the current weather information for the route of flight.
+You determined you have enough fuel to safely make the flight.
+You are familiar with the CG limits of your aircraft and have determined the CG is within aircraft limitations.
+You properly acquired, interpreted and briefed the instructor on the current weather information for the route of flight.
+You determined you have enough fuel to safely make the flight.
+You are familiar with the CG limits of your aircraft and have determined the CG is within aircraft limitations.
 You identified the risks of this flight and you related your personal minimums to weather conditions you encountered.
 You practiced using the I.M.S.A.F.E checklist and practiced identifying any associated risks that may affect a go/no-go decision.
-You identified the risk elements appropriate to the flight training scenario and would be able to categorize the risks of the flight into the P.A.V.E. model.
-You understood why preflight is the proper time to remove the CAPS safety pin.